0xMati/Tech-Blog/Security/Security Adoption Framework/Where to Start Security Lock It Down with Zero Trust.md

 ---

-## 2. Microsoft Unified Engagements
+## 2. What are Microsoft SAF Offers ?

 Think of SAF as your security GPS, guiding you through each step with hands-on workshops and clear checklists—plus the Microsoft tools you’ll actually use.